vs-nascimento/git_storage/README.md

 Security note: choose a strong passphrase and rotate it as needed.
 When `cryptoType != CryptoType.none`, documents are encrypted client-side using AES-GCM, with keys derived via PBKDF2-HMAC-SHA256.

+### Performance Notes

+- JSON parsing and string encoding/decoding can be expensive for large documents.
+This package now offloads these operations to isolates when appropriate to keep the main thread responsive.
+- Tune `readConcurrency` in `GitStorageDBConfig` for faster bulk reads depending on your environment and repository size.
+- Prefer `getBytesFromUrl(download_url)` when available to skip extra metadata calls.

 #### ID Strategy (UUID, timestamp, manual)

 You can automatically generate IDs when adding documents by choosing a strategy, or set IDs manually.
 You can also create a `GitStorageDoc` with the desired strategy: